SuLab/mark2cure/mark2cure/relation/relation_README.md

 entirely yet.

-using python manage.py shell_plus, execute the following commands to work with the "relationship module features"
+using python manage.py shell_plus, execute the following commands to work with the "relation module features"

-from mark2cure.relationship.tasks import parse_input
+from mark2cure.relation.tasks import parse_input

 import os